HichamAgueny/Hipify-tools/README.md

 ### Hipify-perl

-The `hipify-perl` tool is a script based on perl that translates cuda syntax into hip syntaxt (see .e.g. [here](https://docs.amd.com/en-US/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html#perl).
+The `hipify-perl` tool is a script based on perl that translates CUDA syntax into HIP syntax (see .e.g. [here](https://docs.amd.com/en-US/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html#perl).
+As an example, in a CUDA code that makes use of the CUDA functions `cudaMalloc` and `cudaDeviceSynchronize`, the tool will replace `cudaMalloc` by the HIP function `hipMalloc`.
+Similarly for the CUDA function `cudaDeviceSynchronize`, which will be replaced by `hipDeviceSynchronize`.
 We list below the basic steps to run `hipify-perl`

 - **Step 1**: load modules